sindohmes/mes4u/Installation.md

 ## III.
 Java Spring Framework Setting

-MES-U is an open-source software built using Spring Framework.
+mes4u is an open-source software built using Spring Framework.
 It is based on Maven project

 For Running, default Java setting is jre 1.8 but need to change jdk 1.8.
 Change procedures are below.